Joseline's Cabaret: Las Vegas (season 3)

 Joseline's Cabaret: Las Vegas is set in Las Vegas, Nevada with Chanel and Lexi Blow returning as "cabaret captains", alongside ten new cast members.
 They include Jordan Monroe (Jordan Lawrence) from New Jersey, ReRe (Rio Danielle O'Dell), Lollipop (Jeni Pollard) from Denver, Amber Ward from Chicago, Raven Diaz from Miami, BlckDiamond (Amanda) from Kissimmee, Florida, K. Kapri (Ka'Raun Hunter) from Atlanta, Henny (Genesis Castro) from Brooklyn, New York City, Gaia Love (Halla Woodson) from Tennessee and Ms. Wet Wet (Latasha Smith) from the Bay Area.
 Gaia quits the show early into the season.
 For the opening night of the cabaret in episode four, Joseline casts five dancers, Lexi, ReRe, Lollipop, Jordan and Amber, the other girls are benched.
 Joseline kicks Amber off for the cabaret's second night in episode nine, casting K.Kapri and Raven in her place.
-For the final performance, Lexi and Balistic add BlckDiamond to the cabaret in episode ten, eliminating the rest.
+For the final performance, Lexi and Ballistic add BlckDiamond to the cabaret in episode ten, eliminating the rest.